This is part one in a two-part series on master data management. Here’s a list of MDM vendors if that’s what you’re looking for.

 In IT, master data management software refers to a tool or set of tools that support the business by collecting data into a master file; removing duplicate data records and standardizing the data; and protecting the data and preserving its quality and integrity in order to maintain an authoritative source of master data that can be used throughout the organization.

 Why is master data management needed?

-The primary objective of master data management is to ensure that the organization is not making decisions and conducting business transactions using multiple, disparate versions of the same data records.
+The primary objective of a master data management strategy is to ensure that the organization is not making decisions and conducting business transactions using multiple, disparate versions of the same data records.
 This happens a lot, especially in companies that have grown through acquisitions and mergers, or that operate data systems in walled-off silos.
 A lack of data integration often leads to data disparity and duplication.

 For example, multiple data records pertaining to the same customer is common in large banks that have one IT system to keep track of deposit accounts (e.g., the core banking system), another system for mortgages and loans, another for credit accounts, and yet another for electronic and mobile banking.
 The disconnect between these separate systems can cause duplicate or conflicting customer outreach or marketing programs when one side of the banking house doesn’t know that “John Doe” with a savings account is the same person as “John J. Doe” with a mortgage.

 A similar situation has happened in the media and communications industries where it’s now common for an umbrella company to own consumer services such as cable and satellite television, mobile phone service, landline service, and Internet connectivity.
 One customer might have separate records in each line of business, complete with separate bill statements, and no way to see all services across the customer’s accounts.
 This disconnect impacts the enterprise’s ability to serve the customer in an efficient manner and to gain the insight needed to streamline new and existing programs.